otavioCosta2110/k8s-tui/PLUGINS.md

 ### Plugin Loading

-Plugins are loaded from a configurable directory (default: `./plugins`) at application startup.
+Plugins are loaded from a configurable directory (default: `~/.local/share/k8s-tui/plugins`) at application startup.
+The plugin directory can contain `.so` files directly or organized in subdirectories.
 Each plugin is a `.so` file that exports a `Plugin` variable.

 ## Creating a Plugin